baileyluTCD/nixos-configuration/docs/content/Architecture/Architecture.md

 This configuration separates the [[System Configuration]] and the [[Home Manager Configuration]] into separate [[Nix Flakes|flakes]] with a unifying [[Nix Flakes|flake]] for [[Global Configuration]].

+Programs with a lot of configuration which do not make sense to be handled in the main system tree due to sheer size of configuration are placed in [[Package|packages]].

 > [!note]
 > The mental model for this system should be something like the following:
 >